Newcastle deepen Chelsea blues with 1-0 win at Stamford Bridge

 The defeat kept Chelsea in fifth place with their main challengers for the spots in next season's Champions League, Manchester United, Aston Villa and Liverpool, playing on Sunday.

-Newcastle, who had not won at Stamford Bridge since 2012, climbed three places to ninth.
+Newcastle, who had not won at Stamford Bridge since 2012, climbed three places to ninth, six points behind Chelsea.

 Rosenior must now try to lift the morale of his players for the huge challenge of turning around a three-goal deficit against PSG in the Champions League second leg of their last-16 tie on Tuesday.